ZYChimne/Beautiful-Languages/README.md

 * I cannot fix on the hour, or the spot, or the look or the words, which laid the foundation.
 It is too long ago.
 I was in the middle before I knew that I had begun.
 * Angry people are not always wise.
 * Vanity and pride are different things, though the words are often used synonymously.
 A person may be proud without being vain.
 Pride relates more to our opinion of ourselves, vanity to what we would have others think of us.
-* What are men to rocks and mountains?
 * There is a stubbornness about me that never can bear to be frightened at the will of others.
 My courage always rises at every attempt to intimidate me.
 * I could easily forgive his pride, if he had not mortified mine.
 * I must learn to be content with being happier than I deserve.